Sites of the Helmholtz Centre

 - Message of greeting from Patrick Dahlemann on the occasion of the founding ceremony of the Helmholtz Institute for One Health

-The Helmholtz Centre for Infection Research (HZI), the University of Greifswald (UG), the University Medical Center Greifswald (UMG) and the Friedrich-Loeffler-Institute (FLI; Federal Research Institute for Animal Health) intend to jointly establish the Helmholtz Institute for One Health (HIOH) in Greifswald.
+The Helmholtz Centre for Infection Research (HZI), the University of Greifswald (UG), the University Medical Center Greifswald (UMG) and the Friedrich-Loeffler-Institute (FLI; Federal Research Institute for Animal Health) have jointly established the Helmholtz Institute for One Health (HIOH) in Greifswald.

 Founded in 1456, the University of Greifswald is one of the oldest universities in Germany.
 Today, the university is an internationally recognized research university offering outstanding study conditions in modern buildings with an excellent infrastructure for research-led teaching.
 Cutting-edge research originates from the intensive interdisciplinary collaboration of the faculties with renowned regional, national and international research partners.
 An excellent research infrastructure is available to University’s scientists, including two interfaculty research buildings of national importance as well as an outstanding (meta)proteomics platform.
 Infection research at the university is based on interdisciplinary and cross-faculty research networks addressing important bacterial pathogens, diagnostics and therapy of infections, bacto-viral co-infections, spread of antimicrobial resistances, human and environmental microbiomes and bats as potential pathogen reservoir.

 University Medicine Greifswald